 Investment properties are revalued annually to fair value.
 The fair value measurements have been categorised as a level 2 fair value based on the inputs to the valuation technique.
-The valuation of all investment property was carried out by independent registered valuers.
+The valuation of all investment property was carried out by Telfer Young.
 The valuers are experienced valuers with extensive market knowledge in the type of investment properties owned by Quayside Properties Limited.
 All investment properties were valued based on open market evidence and 'highest and best use' currently for the land.
+The date of the valuation was 30 June 2023.
 A summary of the valuation methods and significant assumptions applied in the valuation of these assets are: